Kaiwalya-Archive/College-Data-Presidency/README.md

 # Collage-Management-System
-This project is developed in c++ and this going to be my min project this year
+This project is developed in c++ and this going to be my min project this year.

 ```groovy